Madheshwaran27/Crime-Reporting-System/Crime-Reporting-System/README.md

 • From headquarter portal we can add police station to different areas and view all the cases

-• We also added a google map in our user portal page which detects your current location and shows you the location of nearest police station
+• We also added a criminal database to add iamges of suspect and evidence for the crime